dennisctp/Mi-Smart-Wifi-Socket-Teardown/README.md

 (From top to bottom)
 1. Boot0
 2. TestMode
-3. Gate (Not clear, might be wrong)
+3. Gate?
+(Not clear, might be wrong)
-4. CN (Not clear, might be wrong)
+4. CS?
+(Not clear, could be SSN for QSPI Interface)
-5. D0
+5. D0 (Judging from Datasheet, looks like QSPI Interface)
-6. D1
+6. D1 (Judging from Datasheet, looks like QSPI Interface)
-7. D2
+7. D2 (Judging from Datasheet, looks like QSPI Interface)
-8. D3
+8. D3 (Judging from Datasheet, looks like QSPI Interface)
 9. RX
 10. TX
-11. TMS (Not clear, might be wrong)
+11. TMS (JTAG Interface?)
-12. RST
+12. RST (JTAG Interface?)
-13. DO (Not clear, might be wrong)
+13. DO (JTAG Interface?)
-14. CK (Not clear, might be wrong)
+14. CK (JTAG Interface?)
-15. DI (Not clear, might be wrong)
+15. DI (JTAG Interface?)
-16. 3V3
+16. 3V3 - can be use to power the board with GND
 17. GND
 18. BOOT1
-19. Clk
+19. Clk  (Judging from Datasheet, looks like QSPI Interface)

 There's also 7 pin at the bottom.
 From left to right